 - Technical communication

 For more personal details about me, see My life story, or reflections on what shaped my life’s career trajectory.

 Were You Always a Technical Writer?

-Like most tech writers, I stumbled into technical writing after working in other fields.
-I previously taught composition for two years at The American University in Cairo (Egypt), and then I worked as a copywriter in Florida.
+Like most technical writers, I stumbled into technical writing after working in other fields.
+I originally taught writing for a couple of years at The American University in Cairo (Egypt), and then I worked briefly as a copywriter in Florida.

 After a while, I realized I needed more money to support my family, so I turned to technical writing and started working for a financial company, Raymond James.
-I worked there for a couple of years before heading out west to Utah, where I worked at EMC and then later took at job at the LDS Church.
-I’ve found that technical writing combines my love for writing, my drive to create, and my fascination with technology.
+To my surprise, I found that I actually liked technical writing — a lot more than copywriting.
+Technical writing combines my love for writing with my fascination for technology.

 What’s Your Educational Background?

 I earned my undergraduate in English at Brigham Young University in Utah.
-After BYU, I earned an MFA in literary nonfiction at Columbia University’s School of the Arts.
+After BYU, I earned an MFA in literary nonfiction at Columbia University’s School of the Arts in New York City.